Aaron98990/ways-of-the-game/advantage.md

 >
 > - Law 12.3 Disciplinary Action

-**If the referee wants to give a card after playing advantage, I recommend the referee to stop play when the non-offending team loses the ball or during a nuetral opporunity rather than letting the play countinue.**

 ### Advantage in the penalty area

 > If a defender starts holding an attacker outside the penalty area and continues holding inside the penalty area, the referee must award a penalty kick.